Doing Business in Shanghai

 Sub-subject: International Trade and Business in Shanghai - Pudong (China).
 Syllabus:

-- City of Shanghai: the financial, economic, trade, and shipping center of
+- City of Shanghai: the financial, economic, trade, and shipping centre of China.

 - The Economy of Shanghai.